 At-Home Faith Formation Resources for Families:

-During this time of staying at home and connecting as a church community virtually, FPC is providing weekly at-home Sunday School in addition to other faith formation resources to support families during this time.
-To access all of the resources, head over to the Faith Formation Resource Hub at this following link:
+During this time of staying at home and connecting as a church community virtually, FPC is providing faith formation resources to support families during this time.
+To access all of the resources, click the button below:

-To quickly access the resources for at-home Sunday School click here.
+To quickly access the resources for at-home Sunday School, click the button below:

-To receive regular announcements relevant to families via email, sign-up for the FPC Children & Youth Ministry Newsletters by contacting Emily Stecher, Director of Christian Education.
+To receive regular announcements relevant to families via email, sign-up for the FPC Children & Youth Ministry Newsletters by contacting Pastor Carmen email@example.com.

 For additional updates related to middle and high school Youth Ministry, follow the FPC Youth Ministry Instagram account.